reaIIoc/DOS/README.md

 To be **clear**, this is a **Denial of service tool** created for the purpose of expanding my knowledge in the context of computer networking and computer programming.

 The tool sends an ICMP packet flood using a type 9 header (Router Advertisement Packet) in order to simulate a Denial of Service attack.

+# Why?
+I wanted to create a tool that could simulate a Denial of Service attack.
+By creating this tool I was able to deepen my understanding with regards to Python socket programming and computer networking as a general topic.